 You may be doing everything right.
 You may even make genuine connections with people.
 But they still won’t become regular people in your life.

-Once I accepted that this is the reality of what it means to build a social life from nothing, I felt the pressure lift and I relaxed for the first time, perhaps ever.
+Once I accepted that it’s possible to do everything right and still have no friends – I felt the pressure lift and I relaxed for the first time, perhaps ever.

-But it took me years of painful internationalization (‘what’s wrong with me?’), trying to stand out less and fit in more, blaming the people around me, blaming myself for choosing to move to this country, blaming my ancestors, blaming my neighbor’s cat, you name it.
+But it took me years of painful internationalization (‘am I too introverted?’), trying to stand out less and fit in more, blaming the people around me, blaming myself for choosing to move to this country, blaming the weather, you name it.

 It’s not a good place to be emotionally, and it certainly does not make one an attractive prospect as a new (or hell, even as an existing) friend.